rafamolina1/rafamolina1/README.md

 📊 Creator of a **business monitoring SaaS** for barbershops and retail businesses, focused on chat monitoring, monetization, and operational performance.

-💡 I specialize in building **real-world products**, scalable architectures, and systems that directly impact business growth.
+💡 I build **real-world products**, scalable architectures, and systems that directly impact business growth.

 ---